309thEDDGE/weave/README.md

 ### Using A Mongo DB

 There are a couple of things to add when using mongo with weave.
-Provide a pymongo client when intializing a pantry object.
+Provide a pymongo client when initializing a pantry object to utilize mongo with weave.

 ```python
 # gets a connection to the mongo db